johnrom/nimble/README.md

 `./nimble.sh` => `nimble`

-Note that due to Windows and Linux symlink conflicts, sometimes you'll have to re-run this command.
+You might have to re-run this command after updating this script.
+Or you might not!
+Who knows.

 ## Step three: Check your connection to docker

 You must have Docker, Docker for Windows, or Docker for Mac installed for this to work.
 This should go without saying!
+I haven't had Docker Toolbox for months now, so I have no idea if this script will work with it.
+Maybe it does, though.

 To check your connection to docker, open your Terminal, Git Bash, or Ubuntu for Windows, and enter `docker ps`.
 You should see a table, probably empty, showing that you have no (or some) containers running.
 This is good.
 If you see an error, you will have to fix your Docker version.
 Good luck!